-USA deaf swimmer looking to reach his goals of 2016 Olympic Trials and attend 2017 Deaflympic Games.
+USA deaf swimmer looking to reach his goals of 2016 Olympic Trials.

 Thank you for taking the time to view my video submission.
 I cannot express enough how grateful I am for this opportunity and for the support of my two friends who filmed and made this presentation possible.
 All of this energy and effort is to pursue my goal and dream of representing the USA for the 2016 Rio Olympic Trials and 2017 Turkey Deaflympic Games.

 Please allow me a moment to introduce myself.
 My name is Marcus Titus, born and raised in Tucson, Arizona and discovered to be deaf at the age of three.
 I was fortunate enough to attend a Deaf institute until the 4th grade and then mainstream into the public school system.
 It was there that I learned of my passion for swimming – and all thanks to the push of my parents and sister to join an afterschool sports club.
 From there on it changed my whole life, and now I have been swimming competitively for 12 years.

 My dedication to the sport of swimming, regardless of my hearing loss, can be seen through my swimming record: Three times USA National Team; 2008 NCAA Championships; Arizona State University and University of Arizona 100 yard breaststroke record holder; Guadalajara, Mexico Pan American Games; 2011 Deaf World Championships in Portugal; 2008 and 2012 US Olympic Trials.

 After the close and devastating loss at the 2012 Olympic Trials, my swimming journey hit a rough patch.
 It was an emotional and psychological blow, and I thought it was the end of my swimming career.
 Additionally, it was very emotional for my family, my coaches and friends, and I felt the weight of their disappointment.
 It was hard to get back into the pool due to the emotional toll.